TUCTF/write-ups-2015/Backdoorctf15/rapidFire_500/README.md

   	I again turn to requests for this.
 IMDB will take API requests, and list all movies and release years for a given query.
   	I used regex to find every string in the following format: (dddd) (where d is [0-9].
-  	Then return the first one in that list (the year of the closest match, latest year) This will also fail, because sometimes there are multiple releases of a given title, or the search will return actors and movies.
+  	Then return the first one in that list (the year of the closest match, latest year) This will also fail, because sometimes there are multiple releases of a given title

 ##Conclusion